edubart/nelua-lang/README.md

 testing out its features,
 reporting bugs,
 discussing ideas,
+helping other users,
 spreading it to the world,
 sharing projects made with it on github, creating tutorials or blog posts, improving its documentation or through a [donation or sponsorship](https://patreon.com/edubart).

+Nelua is open source,
+but not very open to contributions in the form of pull requests, if you would like something fixed or implemented in the core language try first submitting a bug report or opening a discussion instead of doing a PR.
+The authors prefer it this way, so that the ideal solution is always provided, without unwanted consequences on the project, thus keeping the quality of the software.

 Read more about contributing in the [contributing page](https://github.com/edubart/nelua-lang/blob/master/CONTRIBUTING.md).